There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 Some might argue that it’s an ugly color scheme.

 And it very well may be.
-However, after seeing it only a handful of times, his readers will start to recognize that color scheme as his brand, no matter where they see it.
+However, after seeing it only a handful of times, his readers will start to recognize that color scheme as his brand, no matter where they see it and this will naturally help his content promotion.

 He uses this color scheme whenever he gets the chance.